Lake Champlain: History

 The lake has long acted as a border between indigenous nations, much as it is today between the states of New York and Vermont.
 The lake is located at the frontier between Abenaki and Mohawk (Iroquois Confederacy) traditional territories.
 The official toponym for the lake, according to the orthography established by the Grand Council of Waban-aki Nation, is Pitawbagok (alternative orthographies include Petonbowk and Bitawbagok), meaning "middle lake", "lake in between" or "double lake".

 The Mohawk language name in modern orthography, as standardized in 1993, is Kaniatarakwà:ronte, meaning "a bulged lake" or "lake with a bulge in it".
 An alternate name is Kaniá:tare tsi kahnhokà:ronte (phonetic English spelling Caniaderi Guarunte), meaning "door of the country" or "lake to the country".
 The lake is an important eastern gateway to Iroquois Confederacy lands.

-The lake was named after the French explorer Samuel de Champlain, who encountered it in July 1609.
+The lake was named after the French explorer Samuel de Champlain, who encountered it in 1609.
 While the ports of Burlington, Vermont, Port Henry, New York, and Plattsburgh, New York, today are primarily used by small craft, ferries and lake cruise ships, they were of substantial commercial and military importance in the 18th and 19th centuries.

 Colonial America and the Revolutionary War

 Map of Lac Champlain, from Fort de Chambly up to Fort St-Fréderic in Nouvelle France.
 Cadastral map showing concessions and seigneuries on the coasts of the lake according to 1739 surveying.

 New France allocated concessions all along Lake Champlain to French settlers and built forts to defend the waterways.
-In colonial times, Lake Champlain was used as a water (or, in winter, ice) passage between the Saint Lawrence and Hudson valleys.
+In colonial times, Lake Champlain was used as a water or ice passage between the Saint Lawrence and Hudson valleys.
 Travelers found it easier to journey by boats and sledges on the lake rather than go overland on unpaved and frequently mud-bound roads.
-The lake's northern tip at Saint-Jean-sur-Richelieu, Quebec (known as St. John in colonial times under British rule) is just 40 km from Montreal, Quebec.
-The southern tip at Whitehall (Skenesborough in revolutionary times) is 23 mi north of Glens Falls on the Hudson River and 70 mi north of Albany, New York.
+The lake's northern tip at Saint-Jean-sur-Richelieu, Quebec (known as St. John in colonial times under British rule) is just 40 km from Montreal.
+The southern tip at Whitehall (Skenesborough in colonial times) is 23 mi north of Glens Falls on the Hudson River and 70 mi north of Albany, New York.

-Forts were built at Ticonderoga and Crown Point (Fort St. Frederic) to control passage on the lake in colonial times.
-Important battles were fought at Ticonderoga in 1758 and 1775.
-During the Revolutionary War, the British and Americans conducted a frenetic shipbuilding race through the spring and summer of 1776, at opposite ends of the lake, and fought a significant naval engagement on October 11 at the Battle of Valcour Island.
-While it was a tactical defeat for the Americans, and the small fleet led by Benedict Arnold was almost destroyed, the Americans gained a strategic victory; the British invasion was delayed long enough so the approach of winter prevented the fall of these forts until the following year.
-In this period, the Continental Army gained strength and was victorious at Saratoga.